dives88/PUI2/HW7_dhi211/README.md

 I worked with Imran and Srikanth on this assignment.

-Assignment 1: Srikanth did the coding for running the month of January and helping to determine the T-Test.
+Assignment 1: Srikanth did the coding for running the month of January and helping to determine the T-Test (HW7_1_JANDATA.ipynb).
 I was unable to recieve any feedback from a classmate.
 I think this is due to ongoing github issues.
 In the notebook attached to this assignment, I ran the T-Test for the month of July 2017 (HW7_dhi211.ipynb) with some guidance from Srikanth.